tiarno/reachtim/content/articles/bottle.md

      Bottle is on the other end of the spectrum.
 While I have to program the stuff I need, that gives me confidence because there's no magic.
 If it doesn't work, it's my code that broke it and I know where to look.
 On the other hand, my needs are simple.
 You might find this [question](http://stackoverflow.com/questions/4941145/python-flask-vs-bottle) on `stackoverflow` helpful if you're trying to decide on a web framework.

-* [Apache](http://httpd.apache.org/) Over time Apache has lost some of its cool factor I guess, and Node/Express, Lighttpd, and Nginx are hot now.
+* [Apache](http://httpd.apache.org/) Over time Apache has lost some of its cool factor I guess, and Node/Express, Lighttpd, and Nginx, etc. are hot now.
 But Apache is a hardy, stable, and very popular tool.
 It is easy to install and not too hard to configure.
 You also need to follow the `modwsgi` installation [guide](https://code.google.com/p/modwsgi/wiki/QuickInstallationGuide) since that is the bridge between Apache and Bottle.

 * [MongoDB](http://www.mongodb.org/) I really like the JSON-like structure of MongoDB documents (records).
 For my own needs (configuration database, build reports, and system monitoring) that structure fits much better than an SQL database.